 C2.1.7.2.3.
 In-country personnel dedicated to IAC usually fall under the supervision and oversight of the SCO Chief (or DATT in the absence of a SCO).
 If there are no Armaments Cooperation personnel assigned to the SCO, the SCO chief is responsible for IAC support functions to the degree that resources permit.

 C2.1.7.4.
 Other Non-Security Assistance Duties.
-The SCO performs other non-SA functions required by the CCDR and JCS, such as exercise planning and coordination, port visits, coordination of bilateral meetings, coordination of the National Guard State Partnership Program (SPP), and coordination and implementation of Acquisition and Cross-Servicing Agreements (ACSA).
+The SCO performs other non-SA functions required by the CCDR and Joint Chiefs of Staff (JCS), such as exercise planning and coordination, port visits, coordination of bilateral meetings, coordination of the National Guard State Partnership Program (SPP), and coordination and implementation of Acquisition and Cross-Servicing Agreements (ACSA).
 CCDRs exercise oversight responsibility for in-theater execution of these activities and provide information and direction to SCOs as necessary.
 If such duties are to be executed on a continuous basis, CCMD should conduct a review to determine appropriate funding categories and ensure that the SCO is adequately staffed and funded to perform the added functions.

 C2.1.7.4.1.
 Administrative Support to Non-Security Assistance Missions and Personnel.
 The SA-funded members of the SCO may provide standard administrative support for non-SA personnel assigned/attached/TDY to the SCO performing SC and DoD functions until such support detracts from the primary SA mission.
 The SDO/DATT determines when additional administrative support is required and coordinates with the respective CCMD to request temporary augmentation or the addition of a non-SA funded billet.
 For some activities, the SDO/DATT may request that the executive agent for a planned or ongoing activity provide temporary augmentation.